 Media Power Youth

-Our goal is to empower youth to advocate for their own well-being by providing learning experiences on media, technology, and healthy communication.
+Our goal is to empower youth to advocate for their own well-being by providing learning experiences on media, technology and healthy communication.
 We will help children and teens build social-emotional skills and introduce them to strategies they can use to stay safe when interacting in digital spaces.
-We will facilitate opportunities for young people to practice positive media creation and engage in the causes they care about, such as mental health, substance misuse, violence prevention, healthy relationships, and protecting the environment.
-We wlll collaborate with our team of student advisors, MPY’s Youth Media Squad, to design programs that continue to reflect their lived experience.
-In 2023, we are raising funds to expand our media literacy and cyberbullying prevention programs.
+We will facilitate opportunities for young people to practice positive media creation and engage in the causes they care about, such as mental health, substance misuse, violence prevention, healthy relationships and protecting the environment.
+We will collaborate with our team of student advisors, MPY’s Youth Media Squad, to design programs that continue to reflect their lived experience.
+In 2025, we are raising funds to expand our media literacy and social-emotional, skill-building programs.

 Fundraising Events:

 Media Power Youth hosts educational events in partnership with organizations across New Hampshire.
-Follow us on social media for the latest information on workshops and trainings.
+Subscribe to our newsletter to learn more about these opportunities.
+We host a youth film festival in late summer where we invite community leaders and supporters to engage with young filmmakers.
 We also participate in NH Gives, Giving Tuesday and other fundraising initiatives throughout the year.

 Giving Opportunities: